 Yes, a deposit equal to one week of home care service is made at the time service is established.
 When the service is discontinued, the deposit will be applied to any remaining balance for services rendered.

 What are the Home Care benefits for Veterans?

 Veterans can receive additional pension funds to pay for home care costs.
 Please check out our VA home care page and/or contact us to learn more about the Aid and Attendance or Homemaker benefits.
 We would be happy to connect you with a local resource.

 What is the best term to use: elder, senior, older adult?

 Adults over 65 can be divided into three categories: young-old (65-74), old (74-85), and oldest old (85+).
 When unsure, the best term to use is older adult.

 What are the common conditions in older adults who receive home care?

-Chronic conditions such as arthritis, osteoporosis, Alzheimer’s disease, Parkinson’s Disease, Multiple Sclerosis, among others can make living at home unsafe.
+Chronic conditions in older adults who receive home care include arthritis, osteoporosis, Alzheimer’s disease, Parkinson’s Disease, Multiple Sclerosis, among others can make living at home unsafe.
 Our senior/elderly care service can help you maintain your independence in your own home and keep you safe from falls, help you with light housekeeping as well as companionship, bathing, preparing meals, etc.

-My parents need some home modifications to make their home safe?
-Can you help advise us on installing grab bars of a ramp?
+My parents need some home modifications to make their home safe.
+Can you help advise us on installing grab bars or a ramp?